nitzan/uxebu.com/content/team/schneider.md

 [Tobias Schneider](/media/img/team/schneider.jpg)

-Rocket scientiest and JavaScript fanboy since 2003, a loving dad and demanding husband.
+Rocket scientist and JavaScript fanboy since 2003, a loving dad and demanding husband.
 Before JavaScript became my day job as part of the uxebu team, I was freelancing as a PHP and Ruby on Rails developer.

 I'm the creator of the open source Flash runtime [Gordon](https://github.com/tobeytailor/gordon) and responsible for a bunch of other JavaScript abuses like [def.js](https://github.com/tobeytailor/def.js).